-A lot of companies come on too strong, basically taking the opportunity to hit up anyone who lands on their website for an email address.
+Many companies come on too strong, taking the opportunity to hit anyone who lands on their website for an email address.

 This is fine, so long as the tactics aren’t too overwhelming or aggressive.
-I’ve been on web pages, about to start reading my very first piece of content, when a full screen popup fills the page, demanding my email address.
+I’ve been on web pages, about to start reading my first piece of content, when a full-screen popup fills the page, demanding my email address.

 That turns me off, and I’m not the only one.
-When asking for an email using pop ups, make sure the pop-up either gives your audience some time to appreciate your content first, or is located somewhere unobtrusive (like the side bar).
+When asking for an email using pop-ups, make sure the pop-up gives your audience time to appreciate your content first or is located somewhere unobtrusive (like the sidebar).

 You don’t want to hurt your already shaky credibility by throwing in-your-face banners demanding an email address.
 The companies that get away with this usually already have a decent brand reputation.

 For example, Inc.com used to ask users to sign in to read their content.
-That’s risky on their part because it likely resulted in a lot of users saying, “I don’t need to read this that badly” and leaving.
+That’s risky on their part because it likely resulted in many users saying, “I don’t need to read this that badly” and leaving.

 But because they offer such quality content and are so well known that they could get away with this.
-It appears that they didn’t stick with this very aggressive tactic, though, because it appears that their content is no longer gated.
+However, they didn’t stick with this very aggressive tactic because their content is no longer gated.

-You can ask them for an email address as soon as they hit your homepage but ensure that they are ready before you ask.
+You can ask them for an email address as soon as they hit your homepage, but ensure they are ready before you ask.